vimcasts/vimcasts.org/source/episodes/40-long-range-line-duplication.md

 ### Normal mode solutions

-We start with a naÃ¯ve solution:
+We start with a naïve solution:

     kkkkkkk
     yy